-Although absorption costing offers a great deal of credibility to a company's financial statements, there are potential abuses.
-For example, by purposefully increasing the production of inventory disproportionately to the anticipated growth in sales of that inventory, a company can increase its profits by moving fixed costs like depreciation from the income statement to the balance sheet where it is situated in the unsold inventory.
-Furthermore, evaluating a company's profitability can become more difficult as changes in profits can occur from changes in the number of units sold, as well as from changes in the cost of goods sold that arise from absorbing fixed costs like depreciation into the units of inventory, a item that can have great variability

-(Martin, n.d.).
-Similarly, difficulties can arise when evaluating a company's liquidity or its ability to control inventory costs that is often assessed through the use of financial ratios that are based on various inventory and cost figures.
+Although absorption costing offers a great deal of credibility to a company's results of operations reported in its financial statements, there are potential abuses.
+For example, by purposefully increasing the production of inventory disproportionately to the actual or anticipated growth in sales of that inventory, a company has the opportunity to increase net income (along with related measures such as gross profit and operating profit) by moving fixed costs like depreciation from the income statement to the balance sheet where it is situated in the unsold inventory.
+Furthermore, evaluating a company's profitability becomes more difficult as changes in net income can be the result of changes in units sold, as well as from changes in the cost of goods sold that arise from absorbing fixed costs like depreciation into units of inventory, a item that can have great variability (Martin, n.d.).
+Similarly, difficulties can arise when evaluating a company's liquidity or its ability to control inventory costs.